DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |Maintenance| replace:: go to the B2G System Maintenance screen
 .. |MenuKey| replace:: the Android Menu key
 .. |MoveBackward| replace:: go to the start of the previous screen element
-.. |MoveDown| replace:: go to the next line of text or to the start of the next screen element
+.. |MoveDown| replace:: go down one line of text or to the start of the next screen element
 .. |MoveForward| replace:: go to the start of the next screen element
-.. |MoveLeft| replace:: go to the previous character of editable text or part of the line
+.. |MoveLeft| replace:: go to the previous character of editable text or pan to the left
-.. |MoveRight| replace:: go to the next character of editable text or part of the line
+.. |MoveRight| replace:: go to the next character of editable text or pan to the right
 .. |MoveToChild| replace:: go to and describe the first child node
 .. |MoveToNextSibling| replace:: go to and describe the next sibling node
 .. |MoveToParent| replace:: go to and describe the parent node
 .. |MoveToPreviousSibling| replace:: go to and describe the previous sibling node
 .. |MoveToSelf| replace:: describe the current node
-.. |MoveUp| replace:: go to the previous line of text or to the start of the previous screen element
+.. |MoveUp| replace:: go up one line of text or to the start of the previous screen element
 .. |Music| replace:: go to the Music app
 .. |Notifications| replace:: go to the Notifications screen
 .. |Null| replace:: cancel a key combination